ComputerLars/The-Syntheticist-Papers/README.md

 2. **Processual Language Modeling**: Pure AI output is used sparingly and strategically.
 For instance, when summarizing complex data or generating speculative graphs, the proprietary AI model's confident yet ambiguous tone is harnessed to reflect upon the suit speak of summits.

-4. **Vitual Politicians**: The range of of [participating virtual politicians](https://computerlars.github.io/The-Syntheticist-Papers/content/2virtualpoliticians.html) emerges from a technical backdrop spanning eighty years, shaped by agencies and discourses now largely lost in the archives.
+4. **Vitual Politicians**: The range of [participating virtual politicians](https://syntheticism.org/content/2virtualpoliticians.html) emerges from a technical backdrop spanning eighty years, shaped by agencies and discourses now largely lost in the archives.
 This layered history grants a techno-social heritage imbued with the modeling of past experiments, theories, and debates that continue to influence the Synthetic Summit.
 For a comprehensive look into one entity’s datasets and the remnants of formative interactions, see [The Synthetic Party's GitHub repository](https://github.com/ComputerLars/thesyntheticparty).

 5. **Idiotext.
 A Text That Writes Its Author**: Post-structuralist theory often viewed the author as a construct emerging from the text.
 Here, this process is inverted: We model language to discover the author-function of each piece.
 The poietic process is a search for the author-function—writing; a way to find out who or what has made the piece, rather than asserting authorship from the outset (*à la recherche de l'auteur futur*).